Options for emailing members

 Also, members can send emails to other members.

-Simply use your normal email address
+Use your normal email address

 Set up a Portsmouth CTC mailbox

 We set up an address yourname@portsmouthctc.org.uk.
-Instead of forwarding emails we hold them in a mailbox protected by a password you supply.
+Instead of forwarding emails, we hold them in a mailbox protected by a password you supply.

 You will then need to either: